By Guest, in Profiles, from legacy VBBF website,

 It started with my learning that I was Celiac.
 I started reading the research.
 Then I met Dr. Robert Lustig of UCSF and Sugar — The Bitter Truth fame.
 I gave up sugar.
 Then I learned about aracadonic acid and role of dairy, eggs and chicken in the COX C - reactive protein cycle (I got a BS in Bio from UCSB so I think I know something ) I saw FOK, decided to try for a week.
 My pain just stopped — I have had 26 surgeries — fractured neck, multiple stab wounds, fractured pelvis, yada yada, and was on a huge dose of Norco and Morphine.
 After 2 weeks I was off all pain meds.
 All BP meds.
 All meds.
 I was sold.
 I was done with animal foods.

 When and why did you become interested in fitness?

 I grew up on a small ranch, riding horses, running, playing, and being very active.
 When I was very young my sister married a Japanese karate master, and they lived with my family.
 I started Karate — serious, 6 days week stuff — at age 7 and just never stopped.
 I had some knee issues at age 15, and my doc suggested Nautilus.
 Never looked back

 Pristine.
 No processed foods.
 90 percent raw.
 ALL fresh local organics — 40 pounds a week delivered to my door from a CSA.
 I am very lucky, and very spoiled.

 How would you describe your training program?

-What do you think the most important aspect of bodybuilding is?
+What do you think the most important aspect of training is?

 What do you like best about being vegan?

-What advice do you have for bodybuilders who are just starting out?
+What advice do you have for people who are just starting out with training?